 Our story has truly been an exciting journey for us all.
-There were never any thoughts of what happens after the SAYFC 75th celebratory concert.
-All efforts were concentrated on getting ready for our performance at the Hydro Arena on the 30th November 2013.
+There were never any thoughts of ‘what happens’ after the SAYFC 75th celebratory concert.
+All efforts were concentrated on getting ready for our performance at the Hydro Arena, Glasgow on the 30th November 2013.

 Both choirs have performed at many events since their first performance:

 UK Farmstay Conference: The Dalmahoy Hotel – February 2014.

 SAYFC West Area Talent Spot in the Armadillo in Glasgow – March 2014.

 1st performance at the Royal Highland Show, Edinburgh – June 2014.